Bernard-Jelinic/Cinestar-React-App/README.md

 In your terminal, type git clone URL

-replace URL with the URL you copied hit enter
+replace URL with the URL you copied, hit enter,
 This will copy all the files from this repo down to your computer

 In your terminal, cd into the directory you just created